Ontario College Diploma | 4 semesters | Barrydowne Campus

-Two-week surveying course at the end of the second semester
+- Two-week field methods surveying course following the end of the second semester

-Courses cover drafting, surveying, construction methods, costs, quality control, and inspections
+- Courses cover industry compliant CAD drafting, surveying, construction methods, estimating, quality control, inspections, materials testing, structural detailing, and hydraulics

-You will participate in a two-week field camp during the first part of May at the end of the second semester (SA approved safety boots mandatory).
+You will participate in a two-week field camp during the first part of May at the end of the second semester (CSA approved safety boots and safety vest mandatory).
 Attendance is compulsory to complete the program.
 Students are urged to let employers know that they are not available for summer employment until the course is officially completed.

 4D Learning Opportunities

-CANstruction competition – Students compete against other organizations in the community to design and build a 3D structure out of food cans, which are then donated to the Sudbury Food Bank.
+CANstruction competition (if running) – Students compete against other organizations in the community to design and build a 3D structure out of food cans, which are then donated to the Sudbury Food Bank.

 For graduates of the new curriculum (OSS): Ontario Secondary School Diploma (30 credits) or equivalent or mature student status, including: